 Meta-GGA Functionals in Quantum Chemistry

 In the realm of computational chemistry, the quest for accuracy and efficiency has led to the development of various levels of theory.
-Among these, meta-generalized gradient approximation (meta-GGA) functionals stand out for their unique balance of computational efficiency and accuracy in density functional theory (DFT).
+Among these, meta-generalized gradient approximation (meta-GGA) functionals stand out for their unique balance of computational efficiency and accuracy in density-functional theory (DFT).

 Understanding Meta-GGA Functionals